Pedro-Henrique-Teles/pedro-Henrique-Teles/README.md

 ## Hello my name is Pedro Teles 👋

 - 🔭 I’m currently working on: Data Analyst
-- 🌱 I’m currently learning: Java
+- 🌱 I’m currently learning: PHP
 - 👯 I’m looking to collaborate on: Software development
 - ⚡ Fun fact: "I can solve the Rubik's cube in 1 minute... well, at least in my imagination!"